madcodemonkey/Azure.Storage/MvcStorageExample/ReadMe.md

 To get this example working with your own Azure account, you will need to a few things:

 ## Step 1: Azure Portal
-1. Create new file and blog storage containers
+1. Create new file and blob storage containers

 ## Step 2: Update these items in the appSettings.json file
 1. StorageConnectionString